harshabelavadi/pong-staged/Stage0/draw-and-animate.md

 Given: Height, width and co-ordinates of the object to be drawn.
 When: User game-play has started.
-Then: The paddles for both user and cpu should be drawn and positioned on given coordinates on the board.
+Then: The paddles for both user and CPU should be drawn and positioned on given coordinates on the board.

 ### Scenario: Draw obstacles